midhunkalarikkal/FullDomain/Notes/DSA2.md

 ====================
 `Definition`
 -------------
-Bubble sort is a simple comparison-based sorting algorithm.
-It works by repeatedly stepping through the array to be sorted, comparing each pair of adjacent items and swapping them if they are in the wrong order.
-The pass through the array is repeated until the array is sorted.
+Bubble Sort is a simple comparison-based sorting algorithm also known as sinking sort.
+It works by repeatedly iterating through the array to be sorted, comparing each pair of adjacent elements, and swapping them if they are in the wrong order.
+This process is repeated for multiple passes through the array until the entire array is sorted.

 `Advantages`
 -------------